superorbital/cludo/README.md

   * Create a **production release** on Github
     * We only do this step if:
       * We **ARE** on the `main` branch, a new version has been identified in `CHANGELOG.md`, and the release version does not have a suffix (*e.g. `v1.0.0`*)
-  * Trigger a Slack message via a workflow.
+  * Trigger a Slack message via [a workflow created from this file](https://github.com/superorbital/cludo/blob/main/.slack/workflows/cludo_github_actions.slackworkflow).
     * We only do this step if:
       * A Github release was created.